 Gentlemen, it's time to face facts -- Speedos are not your friend.
 Borderline unacceptable even on super-hunks and models (David Gandy, we're talking about you) these Australian micro-trunks are a harsh taskmaster on any man.
 The same goes for thongs, g-strings and any other below-the-waist sartorial offering that can be measured in millimeters rather than inches.
 Our advice?
 Don't do it.
 But, a word to the wise from our Cruise Critic members -- if you do decide to take the plunge, remember: running in Speedos is never a good idea.

-Popular in the 70s, the string bikini has been a beach-time staple ever since.
+Popular in the '70s, the string bikini has been a beach-time staple ever since.
 A firm favorite with some cruise lovers, it can often be more foe than friend, and tales of accidental flashing and abundant "excess baggage" are much loved on the forum.
-While the old saying goes "if you've got it, flaunt it" -- just make sure you're not revealing more than you (or your fellow cruisers), bargained for.
+While the old saying goes "if you've got it, flaunt it," make sure you're not revealing more than you (or your fellow cruisers), bargained for.

 Cruises are all about relaxing.
 There's nothing like slipping into soft, snuggly plaid at the end of a long day, and many cruise lines provide bathrobes for free in suites, mini-suites and deluxe balcony cabins.
 That said, wear your bathrobe to dinner and you might spot a few raised eyebrows or be turned away from the restaurant if it has a formal dress code.
 Can't bear to be bathrobe-less?
 Make it an event -- such as the bathrobe-themed anniversary dinner we read about on the forum -- and wear your pajamas with pride!

-(Unintentionally) Revealing Clothing
+6. (Unintentionally) Revealing Clothing

 Staple of the seas, glamorous cocktail dresses come hand-in-hand with daring necklines and the occasional flash of leg.
-The issue comes (and the glamor goes) when the flesh you flash is more than you bargained for.
+The issue comes (and the glamour goes) when the flesh you flash is more than you bargained for.
 Such was the tale we read of a stylish lady whose loosely-tied wrap dress fell to the floor on the way into dinner, revealing a tiny g-string and not much else.
 The moral of the story?
 Save your blushes and fasten ties and belts securely (and always wear underwear you don't mind showing off!)

 From phallic-shaped necklaces and huge hair (hiding some seriously illegal substances), to 24/7 lifejackets, sailor outfits and a briefcase full of cat pictures, there's many a sight to be seen at sea and our Cruise Critic members have shared some of the best.